oliver006/drone-gcf/README.md

 The runtime can be set on a per-function basis or for all functions at once.
 In the example above, the runtime is set to `go111` for all functions and then overwritten with `python37` for just `ProcessEmails`.
 This will result in the plugin deploying three functions, two in Golang and one in Python.
-If no runtime setting is provided to the plugin it will default to `go111`.
+If no runtime setting is provided at all, the plugin will fail.

 Similarly, you can set the `source` location of each function in case you keep the code in separate folders.